Co-Parenting: How to Make it Work + Tips

 Keep Family Traditions

 It can be hard to find time and keep the traditions going when the kids want to spend time with their parents more than with each other or when one parent’s schedule keeps changing.
-However, it’s important to find ways to keep traditions for the kids, lest they feel like losing out on something because of changes in their family dynamics.
+However, it’s important to find ways to keep traditions for the kids, maybe even codify them into an agreement with the help of these Maryland family law attorneys or lawyers of similar expertise to ensure that they are not taken lightly.
+This is to make certain that the kids don’t feel like they’re losing out on something because of changes in their family dynamics.

 Set Common Ground